DavidLSmyth/MotionCaptureViewer/README.md

 This mocap db viewer is designed to allow convenient searching and batch downloading of animation files.
 This is convenient for a range of uses, for example selecting animations to be used to train a pose estimation model.
 Currently only supports downloading fbx files.
 The program was hacked together as a shiny app.

 ## Usage
 You'll first need to populate motionDB.csv with the mocap files in /Database.
+The mocap files in /Database should be in both fbx and bvh format to be displayed (use blender to convert if one is missing).
+The fields are
-The mocap files in /Database should be in both fbx and bvh format to be displayed (use blender if one is missing).
-For example, the below image shows the use of the CMU mocap database and some mixamo animations, with corresponding entries in motionDB.csv.
+`File Name	 BVH Uploaded	 FBX Uploaded	 Description	 Motion Capture Class	 Origin	 Licence Details` For example, the below image shows the use of the CMU mocap database and some mixamo animations, with corresponding entries in motionDB.csv.

 ![MotionDB screenshot](/MotionDBScreenshot.JPG)